-- Development which by its nature or extent is likely to have some adverse impact on the local environment and amenity during construction and/or generate construction waste must: - a.
+- 1. Development which by its nature or extent is likely to have some adverse impact on the local environment and amenity during construction and/or generate construction waste must: - a.
 Carefully manage materials already on-site (including soils), or brought to the site, to reduce the amount of waste produced and maximise the reuse or recycling of materials either onsite or locally.
 Any construction spoil reused within the development should take account of the landscape character and avoid the creation of features alien to the topography; - b.
 Ensure that constructors are considerate to neighbouring occupiers by restricting the hours of noisy operations and by locating storage compounds and using plant or machinery to avoid noise, smells, dust, visual or other adverse impacts. - 2.
 Where practicable, construction traffic will be required to be routed to avoid roads passing through villages. - 3.
 Any temporary haul roads must: - c.
 Be agreed with the Local Planning Authority; - d.
-Be located, designed and landscaped in such a way as to avoid any adverse impacts on existing residents and businesses: - e.
+Be located, designed and landscaped in such a way as to avoid any adverse impacts on existing residents and businesses; - e.
 Have an agreed methodology for where they cross public rights of way; and - f.
 Include provision for the cleaning of vehicle tyres to avoid the deposition of mud / debris on the public highway and the generation of dust. - 4.
-Applicants must submit supporting documents with any planning application to demonstrate how their development will comply with this policy; this should include a Construction Environmental Management Plan or similar document and may include registration with the Considerate Constructors Scheme.
+Applicants must submit supporting documents with any planning application to demonstrate how their development will comply with this policy; this should include a Construction Environmental Management Plan (CEMP) or similar document and may include registration with the Considerate Constructors Scheme.
+The level of information provided in the supporting documents, including CEMP or similar document, should be proportionate to the scale and nature of the proposed development. - 4.25 The construction process for any new development utilises a significant amount of natural resources and generates construction waste and spoil.
+Construction of new developments can adversely affect the amenity of surrounding occupiers and the local environment through the generation of noise, smells and dust. - 4.26 A Construction Environmental Management Plan or similar document should set out the management measures which the builders will adopt and implement for the

-- 4.24 The construction process for any new development utilises a significant amount of natural resources and generates construction waste and spoil.
-Construction of new developments can adversely affect the amenity of surrounding occupiers and the local environment through the generation of noise, smells and dust. - 4.25 A Construction Environmental Management Plan or similar document should set out the management measures which the builders will adopt and implement for the construction of the proposed development to avoid and manage any construction effects on: the environment and surrounding communities. - 4.26 The Considerate Constructors Scheme is a national initiative set up by the construction industry.
+- construction of the proposed development to avoid and manage any construction effects on: the environment and surrounding communities. - 4.27 The 'Considerate Constructors Scheme' is a national initiative set up by the construction industry.
 Any construction sites and companies that register with the scheme are monitored against a Code of Considerate Practice, which includes guidelines for respecting the community by considering the impact on their neighbours, and for protecting and enhancing the environment.